Required

 These factors all matter when considering how well residents of a particular state are doing at managing their finances because factors such as not having a job or health insurance directly relate to how well residents are able to keep up with their bills.

-When you put other factors into the mix, such as cost of living and median income, you get an accurate idea of why residents of some states have an average higher credit score or a lower bankruptcy rate.
+When other factors are considered, such as cost of living and median income, you get an accurate idea of why residents of some states have an average higher credit score or a lower bankruptcy rate.

 Auto Loan Delinquencies